matdibu/xfs_undelete/README.md

 # Undelete XFS

+> [!IMPORTANT]
+> This project is now archived, and a rewrite in Zig can be found at https://codeberg.org/mateidibu/xfs_undelete

+> [!NOTE]
-NOTE: This code was developed under certain strict circumstances and conditions.
+> This code was developed under certain strict circumstances and conditions.
 This is no longer the case, and now there are many improvements to be done :)

 ## Purpose